Best Cheap Health Insurance in Alaska (2025)

 • Fills coverage gaps: If you lose your job or need coverage for just a few weeks at a time, a short-term plan can be a cost-effective way to get coverage.

-Cons of short-term health insurance in Alaska
+Cons of short-term health insurance plans in Alaska

 • Minimal coverage: Short-term plans don't have to cover the same things that ACA plans cover.
 If you get pregnant or need a prescription, for example, your plan might not pay for your care.